rayzhudev/maths/plan.md

 - ✅ Multiple difficulty levels with appropriate scaling
 - ✅ NixPack build configuration for VPS deployment
 - ✅ Extremely optimized performance (no lag, great UX)
+- ✅ Open Graph integration with custom image for social media sharing

 The application is ready for immediate deployment and use!